GameFoundry/bsf/Documentation/Manuals/Native/User/serializingObjects.md

 ~~~~~~~~~~~~~

 # Using RTTI
 Once the RTTI has been created, in most cases it will be used automatically.
-In particular it will be automatically used if implemented for components or resources.
-If you implement it for normal classes, you might want to know how to use it manually.
+In the case of components it will be used when saving/loading a scene, and in the case of resources it will be used when saving/loading a resource.
+But for any other class you will want to know how to utilize it manually.

 To manually serialize an object you can use the @ref bs::FileEncoder "FileEncoder" class.
 Create the file encoder with a path to the output file, followed by a call to @ref bs::FileEncoder::encode "FileEncoder::encode()" with the object to encode as the parameter.
 The system will encode the provided object, as well as any other referenced **IReflectable** objects.